una-org/una/quick_start.md

 ## Technological Overview

-In Una, a Screen refers to the client that is performing the main processing, after receiving inputs from one or many Controllers.
+In Una, a **Screen** refers to the desktop client that is performing the main processing, after receiving inputs from one or many **Controllers**.
 The Una Server acts as a relay between the Screen and the Controller, relaying messages between them.
-By doing so, we can keep the Server foot print small with minimial processing, (as all we are doing is relaying messages between the Screen and Controller).
+By doing so, we can keep the Server footprint small with minimal processing, (as all we are doing is relaying messages between the Screen and Controller).

-The Screen and the Client are client side JavaScript code, and are connected to the Server via websockets through socket.io.
+The Screen and the Controller comprises of client side JavaScript code, and are connected to the Server via websockets through socket.io.
 The Una Server is written in node.js.